What is the difference between raised beds and patio drying?

 | Infrastructure cost | Higher (structures) | Low (existing surface) |

-The choice between raised beds and concrete or brick patios for drying coffee is not simply an aesthetic preference — it is a decision that shapes the cup quality of every lot that passes through a farm or wet mill.
-Patio drying is the older and more widespread approach: large flat concrete or brick surfaces on which cherries or parchment are spread in thin layers and raked regularly as they dry in the sun.
+The choice between raised beds and concrete or brick patios for drying coffee is not simply an aesthetic preference: it is a decision that shapes the cup quality of every lot that passes through a farm or wet mill.
+Patio drying is the older and more widespread approach, using large flat concrete or brick surfaces on which cherries or parchment are spread in thin layers and raked regularly as they dry in the sun.
 The advantages are simplicity, durability, and low maintenance.
-The disadvantages are less obvious but practically significant: concrete retains heat from the sun and can create a surface temperature of 50-65 °C in equatorial midday sun, exposing the bottom layer of coffee to heat stress that can cause uneven drying and degradation of aromatic precursors.
+The disadvantages are less obvious but practically significant: concrete retains heat from the sun and the bottom layer of coffee is exposed to heat stress that can cause uneven drying and degradation of aromatic precursors.
 Rain events, which can arrive suddenly in tropical climates, require rapid sweeping of the patio to prevent reabsorption, and the surface itself provides no airflow beneath the coffee.

-Raised African beds — elevated mesh or wooden platforms that suspend coffee approximately one metre above the ground — address many of these limitations by allowing air to circulate both above and below the drying layer.
-This airflow significantly accelerates moisture evaporation from all surfaces of the coffee simultaneously, producing more even drying and reducing the risk of anaerobic fermentation in the bottom layers of a piled patio.
-The mesh surface also prevents the bottom layer from overheating in direct midday sun.
+Raised African beds, the elevated mesh or wooden platforms that suspend coffee roughly one metre above the ground, address many of these limitations by allowing air to circulate both above and below the drying layer.
+This airflow accelerates moisture evaporation from all surfaces of the coffee simultaneously, producing more even drying and reducing the risk of anaerobic fermentation in the bottom layers of a piled patio.
+The mesh surface also keeps the bottom layer from overheating in direct midday sun.
 The disadvantages of raised beds are cost (installation requires materials and maintenance), the need for careful rain management (the open structure means coffee must be covered quickly when rain arrives), and the physical labour involved in spreading, turning, and collecting coffee from elevated platforms.
 Despite these costs, raised beds are now considered the quality standard in East African specialty production and are increasingly adopted in Latin America.

 📖 Related glossary terms